Tips for Landlords: How to Rent Property in Chicago Without Getting Sued

 Do these rules apply if I just rent out one condo or my old house?

 Mostly yes.
 The FCRA, the Just Housing Ordinance, and proper notice and service apply regardless of size.
-The Chicago RLTO exempts most owner-occupied buildings of six units or fewer — but if you do not live in the building, your single condo is covered.
-The state deposit statutes have unit-count thresholds, but treating every deposit as if regulated is the safe habit.
+The Chicago RLTO exempts most owner-occupied buildings of six units or fewer, but if you do not live in the building, your single condo is covered.
+The Security Deposit Return Act now reaches every Illinois residential landlord, including your one condo, so the 30-day itemized statement is mandatory.
+Only the interest statute (765 ILCS 715) still carries a threshold, at 25 or more units.
+Treat every deposit as regulated.

 Justin Abdilla, Illinois real estate attorney at Abdilla and Associates